ardencyio/avc/src/content/policy/terms.md

 - __Service__ refers to the Website.

 - __Terms and Conditions__ (also referred as "Terms") mean these Terms and Conditions that form the entire agreement between You and the Company regarding the use of the Service.
-This Terms and Conditions agreement has been created with the help of the [Free Terms and Conditions Generator](https://www.freeprivacypolicy.com/free-terms-and-conditions-generator/).
 - __Third-party Social Media Service__ means any services or content (including data, information, products or services) provided by a third-party that may be displayed, included or made available by the Service.
-- __Website__ refers to ardency, accessible from [https://ardency.io](https://ardency.io)
+- __Website__ refers to ardency, accessible from [https://ardency.vc](https://ardency.vc)
 - __You__ means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.

 # Acknowledgment